robenkleene/prism/manual/src/full---help-output.md

         --raw
             Do not alter the input in any way.

-            This is mainly intended for testing delta.
+            This is mainly intended for testing prism.

         --relative-paths
             Output all file paths relative to the current directory.